BitDecoding: Unlocking Tensor Cores for Long-Context LLMs with Low-Bit KV Cache

-\paragraph{Multi-warps Layout for Dequantization} As illustrated in Figure~\ref{fig:multi_warps}, BitDecoding introduces a novel warp layout to enable parallel dequantization of multiple packed data chunks.
-Unlike the original warp partitioning strategy, which allocates multiple warps along the $M$ dimension, we first reduce the warp allocation along $M$ to $W_m = 1$—since the query length is typically less than 16—while increasing the number of warps along the $N$ dimension ($W_n$).
+The second challenge is ensuring BitDecoding avoids the pitfalls of existing warp-parallelization strategies for mixed-precision attention, which suffer from low hardware utilization due to frequent warp stalls.
+Our key insight is that low-bit data moves at much higher bandwidth than full precision, shifting the bottleneck from memory to compute.
+We therefore design a warp layout that exploits the GPU memory hierarchy to parallelize low-precision operations efficiently, minimizing data movement and substantially improving Tensor Cores utilization (Table~\ref{tab:warp_softmax} demonstrates minimal overhead).

-By increasing the number of warps along $N$ dimension, the stalls introduced by dequantization operations can be mitigated by the Streaming Multiprocessor (SM) warp scheduler~\cite{warp_schedule}, effectively improving parallelism.
-Additionally, the computational loop depth is reduced by a factor of $W_n$, further enhancing efficiency.
+\textbf{(1)~Enhancing warps parallelism for low-precision operations.} We introduce a novel warps layout to enable parallel operations of multiple packed data chunks.
+Using dequantization as an example, we modify the warp partitioning strategy to better exploit parallelism.
+As illustrated in Fig.~\ref{fig:multi_warps}, instead of the original strategy that allocates multiple warps along the $M$ dimension, we constrain the allocation to $W_m = 1$—leveraging the fact that the decoding query length is typically small ($<16$)—and reallocate resources to increase the number of warps along the $N$ dimension ($W_n$).